Dundgobi Province: Transportation

 Many locals own 250 cc motorcycles, which they use as their main mode of transportation.

-Local economy
+Economy

 The province's main industry is animal husbandry and livestock products (such as wool, cashmere).
 The Dundgobi province is also noted among Mongolian locals for its airag (fermented horse milk), a traditional Mongolian alcoholic drink.
+In 2018, the province contributed to 1.00% of the total national GDP of Mongolia.